Juan Santos Rebellion: Victory

 Having reclaimed their territory and expelled the Spanish, the active phase of the rebellion ended.
 The area liberated by the indigenous people from the Spanish was about 200 km from Pozuzo in the north to Andamarca in the south, marked by where the yungas merge with the high Andes.
 It extended about 170 km eastwards to the Ucayali River and its upstream tributaries.
+It was the first time the indigenous people in the Viceroyalty of Peru succeeded in being free from Spanish rule.

 Aftermath

 Effigy of Juan Santos Atahualpa in the Panteón de los Próceres in Lima.

 The date and circumstances of the death of Juan Santos are unknown.
 After his capture of Andamarca in 1752, he disappeared.
 Most Spanish sources believe that he died in 1755 or 1756, although a Franciscan priest thought that he was still alive in 1775.
 In 1766, two Asháninka followers of Santos said that "his body had disappeared in a cloud of smoke."
 A small pile of rocks on the Cerro de la Sal commemorates him.

 In 1788 the Spanish endeavored once again to enter the territory that the Santos rebellion had wrested from them.
 The Spanish established two fortresses on the southern edge of the Chanchamayo region in Vitoc and Uchubamba.
 However, not until 1868 and the founding of the city of La Merced (near the old Franciscan mission of Quimiri) were most of the Chanchamayo and the Cerro de la Sal regions opened up to settlement by non-indigenous people.